Skip to main content

 Description

 CVE-2025-37166 is a high-severity vulnerability in Hewlett Packard Enterprise (HPE) Instant On Networking Access Points.
-It allows an unauthenticated attacker to send specially crafted packets that cause the device to become non-responsive, potentially requiring a hard reset.
-This results in a denial-of-service (DoS) condition, disrupting network availability.
-No confidentiality or integrity impact is reported.
+The flaw allows a remote attacker to send specially crafted packets that cause the device to become non-responsive, potentially requiring a hard reset to restore functionality.
+This results in a Denial-of-Service (DoS) condition, disrupting network availability.
 The vulnerability affects version 3.
 0. 0.
-0 of the Instant On product line.
-Exploitation requires no privileges or user interaction and can be performed remotely over the network.
-Although no known exploits are currently in the wild, the ease of exploitation and impact on availability make this a significant threat.
+0 of the Instant On product and requires no authentication or user interaction to exploit.
+Although no known exploits are currently in the wild, the ease of exploitation and impact on availability make this a significant risk.
+European organizations relying on HPE Instant On access points for wireless connectivity could face network outages and operational disruption.
+Mitigation involves monitoring for vendor patches and applying them promptly, segmenting network access points, and implementing network-level protections to detect and block malformed packets.

 AI-Powered Analysis